 The Hate U Give by Angie Thomas

-In this searing Young Adult novel, Angie Thomas imagines the death of an unarmed black teenager from an intimate perspective: that of his best friend, Starr.
-After witnessing Khalil’s death, Starr begins to question the world around her: the chasm between her mostly-Black neighborhood and the mostly-white suburban school she attends, the protection the police claim to provide versus the Black relationship to the police, and the choice between using her voice or staying safe.
-Another fairly recent addition to the list, this acclaimed book-turned-movie (now series) nonetheless continues to face continued challenges for “indoctrination” and “anti-police rhetoric.”
+In this searing novel, Thomas imagines the death of a black teenager from the perspective of his best friend, Starr.
+After witnessing Khalil’s death, Starr begins to question the world around her.
+She questions the chasm between her mostly-Black neighborhood and the mostly-white suburban school she attends.
+Also, the protection the police claim to provide versus the Black relationship to the police.
+Finally, the choice between using her voice or staying safe.
+This acclaimed book-turned-movie faces continued challenges for “indoctrination” and “anti-police rhetoric.”

 Year on the most challenged list: 2017, 2018, 2020, 2021